AllBev JordanCommunity News

 The grandmother of 11 is now in the midst of planning a Hawkesbury to Cowra Hope4U Vintage trek for Pre 1993 cars, trucks and motorbikes.

-A precious moment: diane with her son aaron
+A precious moment: Diane with her son Aaron

 The 205km Trek will start at Hawkesbury Showground on May 6th and end at Cowra Showground.
 A Hope4U dinner is planned for the Cowra community collaboration with the Hawkesbury’s Helping Hands charity.